The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 Don’t neglect your own beauty routine:

-Your entire persona is a sales tool, so looking fantastic at all times is so important.
+Your entire persona is a sales tool, so looking fantastic at all times is important foundation for how to increase salon clientele.
 Your “look” is what new clients first gravitate to, both in-person and on your Instagram feed.
 Invest in some new outfits to wear to work, and never ever, ever, ever skip your own beauty routine.
 Ever!
 The awesome part about this is you get to pamper yourself a little which will help reduce your stress.
 Cheers to relaxing with Netflix and a sheet mask tonight!

 Continually hone your skills: